 Throughout its history, Abu Dhabi University has forged a path of excellence by implementing innovative initiatives and international standards in teaching, research and community service.
 There is no question that the university is at the forefront of the UAE's higher educational scene.
 In addition to the WSCUC accreditation, five programs offered by the College of Engineering have been accredited by the world-renowned Engineering Accreditation Commission and Computer Accreditation Commission of ABET.
-Furthermore, the College of Business Administration received international accreditation for all its undergraduate and postgraduate programs from both the Association to Advance Collegiate Schools of Business (AACSB), and the prestigious EFMD Quality Improvement System (EQUIS), the leading international system of quality assessment, improvement and accreditation of higher education institutions in management and business administration.
+Furthermore, the College of Business received international accreditations for all its undergraduate, masters and doctoral programs from both the Association to Advance Collegiate Schools of Business (AACSB), and the prestigious EFMD Quality Improvement System (EQUIS), the top two international systems of quality assessment, improvement and accreditation of higher education institutions in management and business administration.